stridecolossus/jove-blog/blog/part-2-triangle/presentation.md

 ### Format Builder

 When developing the swapchain we realised that finding an image `VkFormat` can be difficult given the size of the enumeration.
-However the naming convention is highly consistent and it is therefore possible to specify the format programatically.
+However the naming convention is highly consistent and it is therefore possible to specify the format _name_ programatically and lookup the relevant enumeration constant.

-The following helper class allows an application to specify the various components of a required format:
+The following helper class allows an application to specify the various components of the required format:

 ```java
 public class FormatBuilder {